 What To Do When Your Spouse Wants To Join The Military

 We made a few decisions, and after a few years, we found ourselves questioning if he should go back in.
 At first, we thought about the Army Reserves.
 We met with a recruiter and found out that for his MOS, he would have to travel about three hours to get to drill each month.
-That was in May of 2005, and I came home from that feeling like it wasn’t the right thing to do.
+That was in May of 2005, and I came home from that feeling like joining the Reserves wasn’t the right thing to do.

 Then my husband started getting health benefits from his current job, and they were horrible.
 It just wasn’t working.
 By August we had decided to look into what goes into Active Duty would mean.

-We met with a different recruiter, and it just felt right.
+We met with a different recruiter, and everything just felt right.
 I wanted him to wait until November since a friend was getting married and I wanted to go to the wedding.
 We should have waited until AFTER the holiday season.
 If you are thinking of joining the Military in the fall, wait until after New Years.

 The Military will make being together for holidays hard enough, give yourself one more holiday season before that can happen.
 I wish we would have known that going in.